A 2 Step Guide: How to Choose the Best Prenatal Vitamin, and why you should be taking one.

 - First, let’s look at the B12 line and Folate lines – If those lines contain a word starting with the letters “Meth” then you know you’re getting the best, Methylated forms.
 Hello better energy and neural tube support!*

-- Next, let’s look for citrate or glycinate.
+Methylcobalaminactive B12 — "Meth…"body-readyMethylfolateactive folate — "Meth…"body-readyCyanocobalaminstandard B12needs convertingFolic acidstandard folateneeds converting - Next, let’s look for citrate or glycinate.
 Check out the Magnesium, Zinc, Manganese, and Selenium Lines.
 Are all four included?
 Do they end w/ the words citrate or glycinate?
 Then, Check!
-Stronger immunity and stress relief are included in this one!
+Stronger immunity and stress relief are included in this one!*

 - Watch Out!
 If these lines end in the word “oxide” be aware!
-Oxide forms can cause an upset stomach, and their absorption rates are questionable at best.* An option w/ oxide is likely to be priced lower, because brands that use oxide here, are more likley to use cheaper ingredients across the board.*
+Oxide forms2 can cause an upset stomach, and their absorption rates are questionable at best.* An option w/ oxide is likely to be priced lower, because brands that use oxide here, are more likley to use cheaper ingredients across the board.*

 - A simple way to remember: Just like Carbon Dioxide, Oxide isn’t too good either, and If you would eat it, then the word should end in ate.